 - As a result of this tragic incident, Florida Wildlife Conservation Commission is responding to the incident and plans on removing and/or eliminating the alligator through local animal trappers.

-- Although rare, alligator attacks do occur, especially during breeding season and when the female alligators are laying eggs and nesting.
+- Although rare, alligator attacks do occur, especially during the breeding season and when the female alligators are laying eggs and nesting.

-Generally, pursuant to Florida law, the owner or lessor or manager of a property is responsible for maintaining a property in a reasonable condition that is hazard free.
-In most cases this duty is focused on injuries people sustain from trip and falls, slip and falls.
+Generally, pursuant to Florida law, the owner or lessor or manager of a property is responsible for maintaining a property in a reasonable condition that is hazard-free.
+In most cases, this duty is focused on injuries people sustain from trip and falls, slip and falls.
 However, Florida law does also impugn liability on a property owner to protect invited people to their property from known dangers; failure to warn and/or provide protection may create liability if an injury results as a result of negligent maintenance, etc.

 Florida Law And Property Owner’s Liability

-When it comes to wild animals, Florida law differentiates as to a property owner’s liability and those laws are different than the rules as domestic animals such as dogs.
+When it comes to wild animals, Florida law differentiates as to a property owner’s liability and those laws are different than the rules for domestic animals such as dogs.
 In some cases, people often search for these answers by asking who is liable if someone was hurt by an animal on someone else’s property.
 To answer these questions you must first ask these questions.

 First, if a person knowingly maintains a wild animal on their property then that person will be strictly liable for any harm or damage that wild animal causes; wild animals are treated like dangerous dogs that people understand are dangerous.
 That said, these rules only apply to individuals who purposefully keep wild animals on their property – which can include tigers, alligators, wild cats, snakes, etc.

-However, strict liability generally does not apply is the owner of the property is not aware of the presence of wild animals or where they do not purposefully keep those wild animals.
+However, strict liability generally does not apply if the owner of the property is not aware of the presence of wild animals or where they do not purposefully keep those wild animals.
 Interestingly, however, if wild animal incidents occurred previously on the owner’s property, then that owner may have an obligation to warn others.

 Nevertheless, in the majority of cases the owners of property that merely has wild animals traverse the property is not liable for any animal attack under Florida law.
 But, if the property does know of dangerous animals – such as an apartment complex knowing of dangerous dogs, wild alligators, etc. – then that complex or homeowner’s association may have some responsibility to warn and/or remove the wild animals.